-No Breaches.
-Since inception in January 2018, BrightSpire Capital has not experienced any material cybersecurity or information security breaches.
-The Company has not incurred any expenses due to information security breach penalties or settlements.
+No Material Incidents.
+Since inception in January 2018, we have not experienced any material cybersecurity or information security incidents.
+We have not incurred any expenses due to material information security incident penalties or settlements.

 Cyber Liability Insurance.
-Through consultant driven data, analytics and peer benchmarking, the Company secured and maintains specific coverage to mitigate losses associated with cyber-attacks and other information security breaches, addressing both first-party and third-party losses from breach response, cyber extortion, data loss, business interruption, contingent business interruption, regulatory penalties, media liability, social engineering coverage, system failures and bricking/hardware replacement.
+Through consultant driven data, analytics and peer benchmarking, we secured and maintain specific coverage to mitigate losses associated with cyber-attacks and other information security incidents, addressing both first-party and third-party losses from incident response, cyber extortion, data loss, business interruption, contingent business interruption, regulatory penalties, media liability, social engineering coverage, system failures and bricking/hardware replacement.